CrunchyData/crunchy-postgresql-manager-openshift/docs/origin.md

 add static IP address into each that we use for DNS resolution

-## the Origin security context to allow RunAsAny
+## the Origin security context to allow RunAsAny and allow HostDir volume plugin

 ~~~~~~~~
 sudo docker exec -it origin bash